vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 This plan meets many day-0 needs for aligning product capabilities, such as configuring firewall rules, networking, load balancing, and workload compute, to the full stack infrastructure.

-## Deployment Instructions

-For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations in VMware Cloud on AWS](../deployment-guides/tko-in-vmc-aws.md).

 ## Supplemental Information